 We provide sales channel partners with specific programs to assist them in selling our products, but there can be no assurance that these programs will be effective.
-In addition, our channel partners may be unsuccessful in marketing, selling and supporting our products and services.
+In addition, our channel partners may be unsuccessful in marketing, selling and supporting our products and services and may purchase more inventory than they can sell.
 Our channel partners generally do not have minimum purchase requirements.
+Some of our channel partners may have insufficient financial resources to withstand changes and challenges in business conditions.
+In addition, if our channel partners' financial condition or operations weaken it could negatively impact their ability to sell our product and services.
 They may also market, sell and support products and services that are competitive with ours, and may devote more resources to the marketing, sales and support of such products.
 They may also have incentives to promote our competitors' products to the detriment of our own.
 They may cease selling our products altogether.
 We cannot assure you that we will retain these channel partners or that we will be able to secure additional or replacement partners or that existing channel partners will continue to perform.
 The loss of one or more of our significant channel partners or the failure to obtain and ship a number of large orders each quarter through them could harm our operating results.
 In addition, any new sales channel partner will require extensive training and may take several months or more to achieve productivity.
 Our channel partner sales structure could subject us to lawsuits, potential liability and reputational harm if, for example, any of our channel partners misrepresent the functionality of our products or services to end-customers or our channel partners violate laws or our corporate policies.
+We depend on our global channel partners to comply with applicable legal and regulatory requirements.
+To the extent that they fail to do so, that could have a material adverse effect on our business, operating results, and financial condition.
 If we fail to optimize our channel partner model or fail to manage existing sales channels, our business will be seriously harmed.